Lucy Anne Rogers Butler: Life as a widow

 Newly widowed with two small children, Annie Butler opted to remain in Yarmouth County, Nova Scotia, where she could live near her immediate family, as well as her husband's parents.
 In May 1882, she founded her own school in Yarmouth, and provided instruction to six kindergarten-aged children of relatives and an additional three youngsters who were the children of other members of her community for a fee of 25 cents per week.

-Two years later, her father died in Yarmouth County, and was laid to rest at the Yarmouth Mountain Cemetery.

 By 1891, Annie Butler had found a more stable form of employment as matron of the Protestant Orphans' Home in Halifax, Nova Scotia, which had been established "to provide orphans and destitute children of both sexes with a comfortable home, educational facilities, and religious instruction during the time of their residence in the institution."
 According to Laidlaw:

 Annie belonged to a group of paid female workers whose responsibilities included administering charitable programs for working-class women and children [aged two and older].
 They were the predecessors of women who would later enter the profession of social work.
 Their activity reflected the Christian concern for those who were poor or disadvantaged.

 Retiring from social work in 1900, Annie Butler spent her final years in Halifax, residing not far from the orphans' home where she had helped so many young children find a new pathway forward.
 Residing with her until her death on January 25, 1906, were her children Frank and Elsie.
 She was then laid to rest in the same cemetery where her parents and sister were buried – the Yarmouth Mountain Cemetery in Yarmouth County.